Eqix-ProjectX/metal-apac/README.md

 # metal-apac

 Based on the scrum project within EMEA/APAC TAM.
-Provisioning certain numbers of instances and vnf per your need.
+Provisioning baremetal and vnf per your need as well as the paving the connectivity.

 ## :watermelon: Instruction